AppFair/appfair.github.io/index.md

 The top level catalog contains the following properties:

- - identifier: A unique identifier for the catalog in reverse DNS notation (e.g., "com.appsource.catalog").
+ - `identifier`: A unique identifier for the catalog in reverse DNS notation (e.g., "com.appsource.catalog").
- - name: A localized name for the catalog (e.g., "A Simple App Source Catalog")
+ - `name`: A localized name for the catalog (e.g., "A Simple App Source Catalog")
- - apps:
+ - `apps`: An array of the apps that are available from this app source catalog.

 #### App Source Properties

 An element of the "apps" array will contain the following properties:

- - name: Required.
- - subtitle: Required.
- - developerName: Required.
- - localizedDescription: Required.
- - bundleIdentifier: Required.
- - iconURL: A URL for a 512x512 png icon for the app.
+ - `name`: The name of the app.
+Must match the value of the `CFBundleName` property in the `Info.plist` file.
+ - `subtitle`: A single-line concisely (80 char limit) describing what the app does.
 Required.
- - downloadURL: The URL of the .ipa archive of the app.
+ - `localizedDescription`: A description of this app.
+Supports limited markdown (e.g., bold and italics).
 Required.

- - sha256: The SHA256 checksum of the contents of the `downloadURL`.
-Optional, but may become required.
- - size: The size, in bytes, of the contents of the `downloadURL`.
-Optional, but may become required.
+ - `developerName`: The name and e-mail address of the primary developer of the app, in the form `Developer Name <developer@email.address>`.
- - version: The semantic version string for this version of the app.
 Required.
- - versionDate: An ISO-8601 date string for this version of the app.
+ - `bundleIdentifier`: The value of the `CFBundleIdentifier` property in the `Info.plist` file.
 Required.
- - versionDescription: A description of the changes made to this version of the app.
+ - `iconURL`: A URL for a 512x512 `.png` icon for the app.
 Required.

+ - `version`: The semantic version string for this version of the app.
+Must match the value of the `CFBundleShortVersionString` property in the `Info.plist`.
+Required.
+ - `versionDate`: An ISO-8601 date string for this version of the app.
+Required.
+ - `versionDescription`: A description of the changes made to this version of the app.
+Required.

+ - `downloadURL`: The URL of the `.ipa` or `.zip` archive of the app.
+Required.
+ - `sha256`: The SHA256 checksum of the contents of the `downloadURL`.
+Optional, but may become required.
+ - `size`: The size, in bytes, of the contents of the `downloadURL`.
+Optional, but may become required.

- - screenshotURLs: An array of URL strings pointing to a PNG screenshot of the app.
+ - `screenshotURLs`: An array of URL strings pointing to a PNG screenshot of the app.
 Optional.
- - permissions: An array of permission definitions, one for each entitlement, background mode, and feature "*UsageDescription" in use by the app.
+ - `permissions`: An array of permission definitions, one for each entitlement, background mode, and feature "*UsageDescription" in use by the app.
 Optional only if there are no permissions, entitlements, or background modes used by the app.

 #### Permission Types

 The properties of the elements of the `permissions` array will vary depending on what type of permission it describes.

- - usage: e.g., `NSBluetoothPeripheralUsageDescription`.
+ - `usage`: e.g., `NSBluetoothPeripheralUsageDescription`.
- - background-mode: e.g., `audio`
+ - `background-mode`: e.g., `audio`
- - entitlement: e.g., `com.apple.developer.networking.multicast`
+ - `entitlement`: e.g., `keychain-access-groups` or `com.vendor.entitlement.id`

 ### Catalog Generation

 The catalog is automatically constructed from the list of all the [forks of the appfair/App.git](https://github.com/appfair/App/network/members) who have passed the `integrate-release` stages and have a released artifact, and whose organizations are valid (e.g., have a valid app name and have issues and discussions enabled).

-The [fairtool](#fairtool) is used to generate the catalog using the GitHub GraphQL API.
+The [fairtool](#fairtool) `fair catalog` command is used to generate the catalog using the GitHub GraphQL API.

 ### Homebrew Cask